erithobra/express-controllers/README.md

     } else { //if not checked, req.body.readyToEat is undefined
         req.body.readyToEat = false;
     }
-	fruits[req.params.id] = req.body; //in our fruits array, find the index that is specified in the url (:id).
+	fruits[req.params.index] = req.body; //in our fruits array, find the index that is specified in the url (:index).
 Set that element to the value of req.body (the input data) res.redirect('/fruits'); //redirect to the index page }

 const deleteFruit = (req, res) => {
-    fruits.splice(req.params.id, 1); //remove the item from the array res.redirect('/fruits');  //redirect back to index route }
+    fruits.splice(req.params.index, 1); //remove the item from the array res.redirect('/fruits');  //redirect back to index route }